 The Domesday Book is so named for a number of reasons.
 The book has a detailed account of virtually all property.
-In some cases, it even records the number of pigs in a forestland and the number of fishes a landowner catches in a specific part of a river.
+In some cases, it even records the number of pigs in forestland and the number of fish a landowner catches in a specific part of a river.

 The ownership of virtually all the land is accounted for in this book.
 For this reason, like the Last Judgment which is said to record all human deeds, the Domesday Book was named thus because it recorded all properties and ownership in England.

 It was also called so because an appeal to the book was final – a decision based upon the contents of the book could not be reversed.

 The original Domesday Book, as compiled under William the Conqueror, remained with the Norman kings for many centuries.
 The actual book is comprised of two books – a main larger volume, and a smaller volume.